4-Day Upper Lower Split For Beginners

 What comes after this program?

 A 4-day upper lower split can take you well into intermediate training.
 When you are genuinely no longer making progress, increase the volume per session or consider moving to a 5-day split that gives individual muscle groups more dedicated attention.
+Our intermediate programs are designed for exactly that transition.

 How important is the rest day on Wednesday?